Application Process

 Most business funding websites that rank products and route applications operate on an auction-routing model: when you submit your information, it is broadcast to a pool of participating lenders who bid on your file or respond independently with offers.
 The platform earns a referral fee — often a percentage of the funded loan amount or a flat cost-per-lead — for each lender that funds through their routing.
 This model is common because it generates revenue from every lender that bids on a file, not just the one that funds.
 The structural incentive for the platform is maximizing lender exposure to your file; the structural incentive for you is to find the right single lender at the right terms with minimum friction.
 Those incentives are in direct conflict.

 From the applicant's perspective, submitting one application to a routing platform can feel like applying once.
 What happens after submit is different: your business name, EIN, revenue figures, bank statements, and personal information are transmitted to multiple lenders, each of whom independently reviews your file, may pull your credit, and may contact you via phone, email, and text — independently, sometimes simultaneously, often with contradictory messaging about what you qualify for.
-The CFPB's research on small business lending has documented the application friction and information asymmetry borrowers face in this environment.
+This creates real application friction and information asymmetry for the borrower, who has no visibility into how many lenders are reviewing the file or what each is basing its offer on.

 How repeated credit pulls compound